ministryotech/Umbraco.Pylon/README.md

     }
 ```

-### DocumentTypeFactoryBase \ IDocumentTypeFactory ###
+### DocumentTypeFactory \ IDocumentTypeFactory ###
 This is a generic pairing of an implementation of IDocumentType.
-The class and interface are very simple and inherit from ContentFactoryBase and IContentFactory respectively to provide access to a ContentAccessor and MediaAccessor for constructing the IDocumentType implementation.
+The class and interface are very simple and inherit from ContentFactory and IContentFactory respectively to provide access to a ContentAccessor and MediaAccessor for constructing the IDocumentType implementation.
 The base class has a single protected method 'InitBuild()' which should be called by the Build() method of any implementation passing in the initial content.
 It contains the following key methods...
 * **Build()** - A default overridable implementation of a method that takes an IpublishedContent instance and turns it into an IDocumentType object.
 This should be overridden to build the object you need with data.
 This is generally overridden but if the content you are wrapping just has the key elements in the base DocumentType class (Name, Url etc.) then the standard Build() method will do.
 Any overridden Build() method should call InitBuild() to initiate the key object data first.
 * **IsOfValidDocumentType()** - This is an abstract declaration that must be implemented and allows calling code to interrogate whether the passed in content is of the correct type to be processed by the factory.
 This is extremely useful when parsing child content of multiple types.